kmonsoor/blog.kmonsoor.com/content/articles/tech/seven-deadly-sins-in-python-code.md

 Slug: seven-deadly-sins-in-python-code
 Status: published

+There are a lot of ways someone can make his (or her) Python code extremely difficult for himself and his fellow developers to work with.
+But, these ones are in my top-list.

+...
-[ *Here, i have used the word "deadly" to express the power of these to diminish the productivity of a Python programmer or his fellow teammate(s) who will work on the same code.
+*Here, i have used the word "deadly" to express the power of these to diminish the productivity of a Python programmer or his fellow teammate(s) who will work on the same code.
 Please take all these with quite a bit of salt, due to my limited expertise & very limited experience with different types of projects based on Python.

 7 is just a catchy number.
 Of course, this top list is subject to change along with my experience.
-You are also most welcome to suggest your own-finding to make into this list.*
+You are also most welcome to suggest your own-finding to make into this list*.
-]
+...

 There are a lot of ways someone can make his (or her) Python code extremely difficult for himself and his fellow developers to work with.
-But, the below ones are in my top-list.
+But, these ones are in my top-list.